GregSommerville/secured-web-api-demo/README.md

     ]

 ### POST /api/purchase/{itemName}
-This API endpoint is available only to authenticated users (i.e., those with a valid token ID).
+This API endpoint is available only to authenticated users (i.e., those with a valid token ID in the request header).
+The token must be included in the Authorization header, with a value of 'Bearer {tokenID}'.

 If the {itemName} isn't currently found in the inventory, a BadRequest error will be returned.